Estecka/mc-Allay-Behave/README.md

 ### Teleportation

 This is much more limited than tameable animals' teleportation; allays will only attempt to teleport to players they are actively trying to reach.

 In particular, allays _will not_ teleport if:
 - They are bound to a note-block.
 - They are trying to gather items.
 - They are considerably far away (>64 blocks).
-This point in particular will help prevent allays from teleporting across the entire world.
-For example, after a note-block malfunction.
+This point prevents allays from teleporting across the entire world.
+After a note-block malfunction for example.

 Allays are not able to teleport across dimensions at this time.